ddc-fullstack/archive-ddc-express-twitter/README.md

+# ARCHIVED

+**This repo is no longer the current version of this code.
+For updated code, go to https://github.com/Deep-Dive-Coding-Fullstack-Licensing/example-capstone**

 # DDC Twitter
 ## Set Up
 **The following files are required to start a new project based on this code base**